-Name Of Additional Insured Person(s) Or Organization(s): A. Section II - Who Is An Insured is amended to include as Section III - Limits Of an additional insured the person(s) or organization(s) Insurance: shown in the Schedule, but only with respect to liability If coverage for "bodily injury", "property damage" or "personal and provided to the advertising injury" caused, in whole or in part, by your additional insured is acts or omissions or the acts or omissions of those acting required by a on your behalf: contract or 1.
-In the performance of your ongoing operations; or agreement, the most we will pay on 2.
-In connection with your premises owned by or behalf of the Information required to complete this Schedule, if not shown abaye it will be shown in the Declarations. the amount of However: insurance: 1.
-The insurance afforded to such additional insured only applies to the extent permitted by law; and 1.
-Required by the contract or agreement; or 2.
-If coverage provided to the additional insured is 2.
-Available under the applicable Limits of required by a contract or agreement, the insurance Insurance shown in the Declarations: whichever afforded to such additional insured will not be is less. broader than that which you are required by the contract or agreement to provide for such additional insured.
-This endorsement shall not increase the applicable Limits of Insurance shown in the Declarations.
-B. With respect to the insurance afforded to these additional insureds, the following is added to
+Name Of Additional Insured Person(s) Or Organization(s): Information required to complete this Schedule, if not shown above, will be shown in the Declarations

+- A. Section II Who Is An Insured is amended to include as an additional insured the person(s) or organization(s) shown in the Schedule, but only with respect to liability for "bodily injury", "property damage" or "personal and advertising injury" caused, in whole or in part, by your acts or omissions or the acts or omissions of those acting on your behalf: - 1.
+In the performance of your ongoing operations; or - 2.
+In connection with your premises owned by or rented to you.